rectorphp/rector/README.md

 }
 ```

-After adding this to `composer.json`, be sure to reload composer class map:
+After adding this to `composer.json`, be sure to reload Composer's class map:

 ```bash
 composer dump-autoload